openstreetmap/openstreetmap-website/INSTALL.md

 # Installation

-These instructions are designed for setting up The Rails Port for development and testing.
+These instructions are designed for setting up `openstreetmap-website` for development and testing.
 If you want to deploy the software for your own project, then see the notes at the end.

 You can install the software directly on your machine, which is the traditional and probably best-supported approach.
 However, there